Want a way to gain new clients and help you grow your coaching business that doesn’t just rely on social media or paid ads?

 Identifying your niche and ideal coaching clients

-Knowing this is important so you can focus clearly on creating emails that appeal to them.
+Coaching statistics show that knowing this is important so you can focus clearly on creating introduction emails, pre-session emails, post-session emails, and renewal emails that appeal to them.

 Building a quality list

-A common question I get is, ‘How do I build my email list?‘.
+A common question I get from many coaches is, ‘How do I build my email list?‘

-Bonus tip: make sure to validate your email addresses.
-You can use tools like NeverBounce for this.
-This will ensure that all email addresses are correct, reducing your bounce rate.
+Bonus tip: Make sure to validate your email addresses.
+You can use an email marketing tool like NeverBounce for this.
+This’ll ensure that all email addresses are correct, reducing your bounce rate.

 Low Volume vs. High Volume Email Sends

-• Deliverability.
+- Deliverability.
 This refers to the ability to deliver emails successfully.
-If your emails bounce too often, it will impact your sender reputation, your emails may become blacklisted, which means your emails may not be sent at all.
-The bigger the number of people you’re sending too, the more likely it is to contain dead email addresses.
+If your emails bounce too often, it’ll impact your sender reputation, your emails may become blacklisted, which means your emails may not be sent at all.
+The bigger the number of people you’re sending to, the more likely it is to contain dead email addresses.

 Key Elements of an Effective Cold Email

-While I’ll give you a bunch of free email templates shortly, I do want to point out some key elements of a successful cold email.
+While I’ll give you a bunch of free coach outreach templates shortly, I do want to point out some key elements of a successful cold email.

-• Personalization.
-Personalization really helps to draw people, so don’t be afraid to speak specifically to the needs of your specific ideal client.
+- Personalization.
+Personalization really helps to draw people, so don’t be afraid to speak specifically to the needs of your ideal client.

 Bonus tip: Get a trusted colleague or friend to read your emails before you send them.
 Another pair of eyes is useful for catching little errors and can give you an honest opinion on your emails.